We’re so excited that you want to learn more about volunteering with the Writers’ Exchange kids!

 A: For sure!

 Bring your employee team with you so that all of you can get kids excited about reading and writing!
-If you think this could be a good fit for your team, please contact our Volunteer Manager at email@example.com
+If you think this could be a good fit for your team, please contact our Manager of Volunteer Engagement at firstname.lastname@example.org

 Another option is asking your boss for a couple hours off a week to allow you to volunteer with us.
 You'd be surprised how many bosses are cool with the idea if you work up the courage to ask.
 We're happy to help convince the higher ups, just drop our Volunteer Manager a note at email@example.com